somatechlat/SomaAgentHub/docs/development/Developer_Setup.md

 ## 7. Observability
 - Prometheus: http://localhost:9090 (if using provided docker-compose).
-- Grafana: http://localhost:3000 (default login admin/admin).
-Import dashboards for SomaBrain metrics and Agent One Sight.
+- SomaSuite dashboards: available through the observability web bundle.
+Import panels for SomaBrain metrics and Agent One Sight.
 - Logs: use `uvicorn --reload --log-level info` to see structured logs during dev.
 - Analytics service includes KAMACHIQ endpoints:
   - `POST /v1/kamachiq/runs` (invoked automatically by MAO).